Graph Clustering with Graph Neural Networks: Preliminaries

 \subsection{Graph Clustering Quality Functions}

-Design of the objective function is crucial for the algorithm performance.
-We review two families of clustering quality functions amenable to spectral optimization, and review some of their shortcomings.
+\pal{As classical clustering objectives are discrete and therefore unsuitable for gradient-based optimization, \thiswork{} and the few prior works depend on spectral approximations.
+To contextualize and motivate our contributions, we review two families} of clustering quality functions amenable to spectral optimization, and review some of their shortcomings.

-\spara{Cut-based metrics.} In his seminal work~\cite{fiedler1973algebraic}, Fiedler suggested that the second (Fiedler) eigenvector of a graph Laplacian produces a graph \emph{cut} minimal in terms of the weight of the edges.
+\spara{Cut-based metrics.} In his seminal work, \citet{fiedler1973algebraic} suggested that the second eigenvector of a graph Laplacian produces a graph \textit{cut} minimal in terms of the weight of the edges.
 This plain notion of cut degenerates on real-world graphs, as it does not require partitions to be balanced in terms of size.
-It is possible to get normalized partitions with the use of ratio cut~\cite{wei1989towards}, which normalizes the cut by the product of the number of nodes in two partitions, or normalized cut~\cite{shi2000normalized}, which uses total edge volume of the partition as normalization.
+It is possible to get normalized partitions with the use of ratio cut~\citep{wei1989towards}, which normalizes the cut by the product of the number of nodes in two partitions, or normalized cut~\citep{shi2000normalized}, which uses total edge volume of the partition as normalization.

-In real networks, however, there is evidence \emph{against} existence of good cuts~\cite{leskovec2008statistical} in ground-truth communities.
-This can be explained by the fact than a single node implicitly participates in many different clusters~\cite{epasto2017ego}, e.g.\ a person in a social network is simultaneously connected with family and work friends, forcing the algorithm to merge these communities together.
+In real networks, however, there is evidence \textit{against} existence of good cuts~\citep{leskovec2008statistical} in ground-truth communities.
+This can be explained by the fact that a single node implicitly participates in many different clusters~\citep{epasto2017ego}, e.g.\ a person in a social network is simultaneously connected with family and work friends, forcing the algorithm to merge these communities together.

-Recently, MinCutPool~\cite{bianchi2020} adapted the notion of the normalized cut to use as a regularizer for pooling.
-While, theoretically, MinCutPool objective should be suitable for clustering nodes in graphs, we (i) show that it does not optimize its own objective function and (ii) provide evidence against this in the synthetic and real-world experiments.
+Recently, MinCutPool~\citep{bianchi2020} adapted the notion of the normalized cut to use as a regularizer for pooling.
+While MinCutPool's objective should, theoretically, be suitable for clustering nodes in graphs, we \pal{show that MinCutPool does not optimize its own objective function, using synthetic and real-world experiments.}

-\spara{Modularity}~\cite{newman2006} approaches the same problem from a statistical perspective, incorporating a \emph{null model} to quantify the significance of the clustering with respect to the random graph.
-In a fully random graph with given degrees, nodes $u$ and $v$ with degrees $d_u$ and $d_v$ are connected with probability $\nicefrac{d_ud_v}{2m}$.
+\spara{Modularity}.
+The modularity~\citep{newman2006} objective approaches the same problem from a statistical perspective, incorporating a \textit{null model} to quantify \pal{the deviation of the clustering from what would be observed in expectation under a random graph.} In a fully random graph with given degrees, nodes $u$ and $v$ with degrees $d_u$ and $d_v$ are connected with probability $\nicefrac{d_ud_v}{2m}$.
 Modularity measures the divergence between the intra-cluster edges from the expected one: